raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/architecture_patterns_ios.md

 * VIP have a lot of protocols and boilerplate code, which can be confusing.
 It's advisable to use templates.
 * For newbies could be overhelming, as at first sight seems over-engineered.
 * As VIPER, is not usually recommended in small applications.
-* It must be taken into account that, although it is a small functionality to add, the amount of code to write is high.
+* It must be taken into account that, although it is a small functionality to add, the amount of code to write is high.{{<ads2>}}

 ## Conclusion
 As you can see, each of the software architecture patterns you have seen has its pros and cons, so it's not possible to talk about one architecture being better than the other: you just have to know how to apply them in each case.